shabnamshirdel/3d_hand_gesture_shape_editor/README.md

 ### Gestures
 * Right hand: "Pinch" to grab/move a corner of the cube.
 * Right hand: "Pinch" and drag in the color wheel.
-* left hand: Make a "fist" and move to rotate the shape.
+* Left hand: Make a "fist" and move to rotate the shape.

 ### Setup for Development